vittordallacqua/mips-assembler/README.md

 ## 📎 License

-This project is intended for educational purposes and does not have a specified license.
+This project is licensed under the MIT License.